 Community Testing is testing for people who have no COVID-19 symptoms but who could still be infectious and spreading the virus without knowing it.
 The community tests are for anyone living, working or attending school in the East Dunbartonshire area, or visiting.
 It is only for those who do not have symptoms of COVID-19.

-If you have COVID-19 symptoms you must book your test through the NHS Inform website instead.
+If you have COVID-19 symptoms you must book a PCR test through the NHS Inform website.

 Walk in Test Centre - Location & Opening Times

 A walk-in COVID-19 test centre has been set up in the War Memorial Hall to identify those in East Dunbartonshire who may have COVID-19, but who do not have any symptoms: